Updated on

 3. Cautiously give digoxin.

 Digoxin reduces the heart rate to treat atrial fibrillation.
 The goal is to lessen the pressure on the heart.
-Through time, this can induce heart failure by wearing out the heart muscle.
+Over time, atrial fibrillation can induce heart failure by weakening the heart muscle.
 Digoxin is given in conjunction with other medications.

 High- or semi-Fowler’s position lessens preload and ventricular filling.
 This also allows the patient to breathe easier.